bvr/bvr.github.io/_posts/2024-12-22-moox-struct.md

 Few notes and rationale for above:

- - I started making classes with [Moose][2], but later found I don't need the meta-protocol very often and `Moo` is usually more than enough for my needs.
+ - I started making classes with [Moose][2], but later found I don't need the meta-protocol very often and [Moo][1] is usually more than enough for my needs.
 It has also much smaller memory footprint and it is very fast to load and run

- - [Type::Tiny][3] and [Types::Standard][4] are wonderful for type constraints, even pretty complicated ones like `HashRef[ArrayRef[InstanceOf['Point']]]`. `Moo` accepts them for property type checking, but they can be also used standalone or with `Function::Parameters`.
+ - [Type::Tiny][3] and [Types::Standard][4] are wonderful for type constraints, even pretty complicated ones like `HashRef[ArrayRef[InstanceOf['Point']]]`.
+[Moo][1] accepts them for property type checking, but they can be also used standalone or with [Function::Parameters][5].
 They also have means to coerce the value into the type, allowing to "inflate" plain values into classes and similar

  - [Function::Parameters][5] provide nice and fast (see [my benchmark]({% post_url 2010-12-01-method-benchmark %})) implementation for parameters, unpacking `$self`, or building class methods.
-They also support named parameters, defaults, and type constraints using `Type::Tiny`
+They also support named parameters, defaults, and type constraints using [Type::Tiny][3]

  - [namespace::clean][6] removes imported functions from the class interface.
 This means `has`, type constraints, or anything used internally

  - [MooX::StrictConstructor][7] prevents typos in constructor usage and make sure only supported properties are supplied.
-Unfortunately it needs to be specified *after* the `namespace::clean`, because of [this problem][8]
+Unfortunately it needs to be specified *after* the [namespace::clean][6], because of [this problem][8]

  - Also note the factory method `up` to build the object some custom way.
 I often have something like `from_string` or `from_xml` to build the class